Intan Erlita

+Life and career

 She started her career as catwalk model in 2000.
 In 2002, she moved to broadcast as TV presenter.
 In 2006 she became a presenter of WWE Raw for Lativi.

 In 2007, Intan moved to GlobalTV to present a quiz segment in Formula One and AFC Asian Cup.
 And in 2008 she presented a quiz in F1 alongside Hilbram Dunar.

 Outside of her career in TV, her hobbies are shopping, and reading.